-Vārānasi, the metropolis at the Ganges River, is one of India’s oldest towns and central sanctuary of Hinduism.
+Vārānasi, the metropolis at the Ganga River, is one of India’s oldest towns and central sanctuary of Hinduism.
 No other India picture is as famous as the Hindu pilgrims praying and washing themselves in the waters of Ganges River at the so called Ghats.
 There is no better reflection of the Hindu society than this river.
 For most of them Vārānasi is definitely the holiest spot on Earth, though for some of them this means some enormous exploitation potential they are taking advantage of with utter disregard.

 Cows, elephants, rivers and even monkeys; in India literally everything you could bump into can be something sacred.
 One of the most interesting obeisances paid can be witnessed in Deshnok, a small desert town in western Rajasthan being the stage for a religious building dedicated to Karni Mata.
 Around this sacred patron of the Rajputs and reincarnation of Goddess Durga, the souls of the dead are gathering in the form of four-legged rodents at the Rat Temple